D-VIJAY-NAYAK-DE/Car-Sales-Analysis-Sales-Project-/README.md

 4. YTD Cars Sold by Dealer Region: Showcase the YTD sales data based on different dealer regions using a map chart to visualize the sales distribution geographically. <br>
 5. Company-Wise Sales Trend in Grid Form: Provide a tabular grid that displays the sales trend for each company.
 The grid should showcase the company name along with their YTD sales figures. <br>
 5. Company-Wise Sales Trend in Grid Form: Provide a tabular grid that displays the sales trend for each company.
 The grid should showcase the company name along with their YTD sales figures. <br>
-6. Details Grid Showing All Car Sales Information: Create a detailed grid that presents all relevant information for each car sale, including car model, body style, colour, sales amount, dealer region, date, etc
+6. Details Grid Showing All Car Sales Information: Create a detailed grid that presents all relevant information for each car sale, including car model, body style, colour, sales amount, dealer region, date, etc.